NNTin/discord-twitter-bot/README.md

 ## Setup
 * The bot is written in Python3 and requires tweepy.
-* Create a config.ini file by executing setupBot.py.
+* Create a data.json file by executing setupBot.py.
 * There it will ask for Twitter API keys&secret as well as access token&secret.
 You can get it [here](https://apps.twitter.com/).
 * You need a Discord Webhook URL.
 See [this intro](https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks) for a detailed explanation.
 * Lastly it will ask for Twitter IDs.
 Use [this site](http://gettwitterid.com/).
 * Finally you can just start main.py and it will start posting in your Discord channel when there are new tweets.